paulross/PythonExtensionPatterns/doc/sphinx/source/debugging/debug_python.rst

                     module and this returns the total number of references.
 ``Py_TRACE_REFS``   Turns on reference tracing.
 Yes
                     Sets ``Py_REF_DEBUG``.
-``COUNT_ALLOCS``    Keeps track of the number of objects of each type have  Yes
-                    been allocated and how many freed.
-                    See: :ref:`debug-version-of-python-COUNT_ALLOCS-label`
 ``WITH_PYMALLOC``   Enables Pythons small memory allocator.
 For Valgrind    No
                     this must be disabled, if using Pythons malloc debugger (using ``PYMALLOC_DEBUG``) this must be